When someone on TikTok points at the middle of their arm, it means that they are saying “this is who I am.”

 The pose evolved from a basketball celebration called “ice in the veins”.
 This celebration was made popular by NBA star D’Angelo Russell.

-It originally started with Russell tapping his forearm after scoring a clutch shot against the New York Mets.
+It originally started with Russell tapping his forearm after scoring a clutch shot against the Brooklyn Nets.

 However, it soon evolved and became a two-finger point towards the inside of the elbow.